Mangrove conservation in Indonesia

 Together with our Indonesian BirdLife Partner Burung Indonesia, we support six coastal communities in the western part of Pohuwato Regency in Gorontalo Province to protect the remaining mangrove forests and identify areas suitable for restoration.
 The project will bring together all relevant stakeholders in the region to join forces for improved mangrove conservation and management.

-- Environmental education: We promote mangrove conservation and restoration, empowering local communities to contribute to limiting the degradation of mangroves in their areas.
+We promote mangrove conservation and restoration and empower local communities to contribute to limiting the degradation of mangroves in their areas.

 Project facts